uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="sleeper-setup"></a>
 #### Sleeper Setup

 Sleeper has a public API, the documentation for which is available [here](https://docs.sleeper.app).
-The Fantasy Football Metrics Weekly Report application uses this API to retrieve the necessary data to generate reports. *Please note, some of the data required to provide certain information to the report is not currently available in the Sleeper API, so a few small things are excluded in the report until such a time as the data becomes available*.
+The Fantasy Football Metrics Weekly Report application uses this API to retrieve the necessary data to generate reports. *Please note, some data required to provide certain information to the report is not currently available in the Sleeper API, so a few small things are excluded in the report until such a time as the data becomes available*.
 That being said, the missing data does not fundamentally limit the capability of the app to generate a complete report.

 1. Retrieve your Sleeper league ID.
 You can find it by looking at the URL of your league in your browser: